UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_22.md

 1   G  111.363636  2.318182  1.363636  200.454545  1.272727  14.727273  7.954545   85.227273  35.227273  2.136364  1.049091  0.875000  34.485852
 2   K  108.695652  2.652174  0.608696  174.782609  2.739130  15.130435  7.565217  103.043478  34.782609  2.347826  1.077826  0.796087  44.038462
 ```

-Although it does work, global variables have the opportunity to be
-altered in the global environment.
-When we change the global variable
-outside the function, and try to use the function again, it will
-referred the new global variable and potentially no longer work.

 ``` python
 cereal = "let's change it to a string"